nchain-innovation/utxo-as-a-service/docs/Project.md

 * Time between block requests should be configurable (logic.rs)

 ## In Progress
+* Bulk write to utxo set in tx
+* Bulk delete from utxo set in tx

 * Check on mainnet
 * Write utxo set to database

 ## TODO

-* bulk write to utxo set in tx
 * use blocktime to age tx

 * Request additional blocks